The-going/evlproject/content/core/caveat.md

 ### x86 {#x86-caveat}

+- GCC 10.x might generate code causing the SMP boot process to break early, as reported [by this post](https://lkml.org/lkml/2020/3/14/186).
+As a work-around, you can disable `CONFIG_STACKPROTECTOR_STRONG` from your kernel configuration.

 - CONFIG_ACPI_PROCESSOR_IDLE may increase the latency upon wakeup on IRQ from idle on some SoC (up to 30 us observed) on x86.
 This option is implicitly selected by the following configuration chain: